The Centre of New Technologies for Medicine (CNTM) develops new medical diagnostic techniques with special emphasis on the area of eye fundus imaging.

 Fundus imaging is needed for early and accurate diagnosis, to guide the initiation of therapy and to evaluate the response to therapy of retinal diseases.
 The eye is also viewed as a window to the body.
 New developments in fundus imaging offer new and particularly attractive perspectives for predicting development of systemic diseases such as coronary heart disease and stroke.
 Non-invasive fundus imaging to evaluate the entire human circulation is a major goal of the ongoing research projects of this unit, side-by-side with the use of the eye as a window for the brain.

-CNTM has developed the concept of Multimodal Macula Mapping and has been developing new tools to correlate information obtained from sequential fundus imaging and automatic lesion detection.
+CNTM has developed the concept of Multimodal Macula Mapping, has also developed in-house a software Retmarker® which is available in the market and that provides information to monitor the progression of retinal diseases and has been developing new tools to correlate information obtained from sequential fundus imaging and automatic lesion detection.

-The process of technology transfer is really initiated by innovation at the laboratory level well before the development of applications that can be tested in patients.
-Laboratory research, at the molecular and experimental animal levels, is also being performed and has already led to R&D contracts with OM Pharma (Switzerland) and BIAL (Portugal).
+The process of technology transfer is really initiated by innovation at the laboratory level well before the development of applications that can be later on tested in clinical studies.
+This research has led to R&D contracts with Industry.

 The work developed in CNTM led to the following international patents: